Biomethane is the fuel of the green future

 Biomethane is a novel renewable version of natural gas produced by refining biogas from manure, slurry, food waste, sewage and sewage sludge.
-It is a 100% local fuel that is currently primarily used in transport in the CNG vehicles.
+It is a 100% local fuel that is currently primarily used in transport in the CNG (compressed natural gas) vehicles.

 Once the countries reach an agreement on how to accept each other’s renewable energy certificates, biomethane is expected to gain ground and start complementing natural gas also in broader spectrum.